 Craig Kemp was been learning, teaching and performing for many years.
 From an aboriginal dance company in Cairns to the Cultural Centre in Rockhampton, Brisbane, Melbourne and rural Victoria Craig has been entertaining and educating both old and young alike for many years.

-Price: \$6.60 per student (No GST) or \$396.00

-whichever is the greater.
+Price: \$6.60 per student or \$429 whichever is the greater (price includes GST).

 Suitable: Ages 2 to 6.